-King James’s School is an 11-16, mixed, comprehensive school, with a population numbering just over 900 students.
+King James’s School is an 11-16, mixed, comprehensive school, with a population numbering around 1050 students.

-King James’s is a truly comprehensive school.
-The intake has a very broad socio-economic mix and we teach children of all abilities.
-We also have an ethnic mix which closely resembles that of the wider British society.
+King James’s, which became a stand-alone Academy in 2012, is a truly comprehensive school.
+The annual intake of 210 students has a very broad socio-economic and ethnic mix, which closely resembles that of the wider British society.

-Our intake comes predominantly from the priority admission area of Lepton, Kirkheaton and Grange Moor, but as we are a heavily over-subscribed school, we receive a significant number of children from outside the area, particularly from Dalton and Almondbury.
+Our intake comes predominantly from the priority admission area of Almondbury, Lepton, Kirkheaton and Grange Moor, but as we are a heavily over-subscribed school, we receive a significant number of children from outside the area, particularly from Dalton and Mold Green.